2024 AAR & SBL Roundtable: Cultivating Agency as Full-time contingent Faculty

 Participant Eligibility

 RSVP is required.
 Participants will be selected on a first come first serve basis.
-Each participant will be provided with a stipend of $1000 to defray the costs of meeting attendance.
-Participants must RSVP and receive a letter of agreement from the Wabash Center that confirms full participation to receive the stipend.
+Each participant will be provided with a stipend of $1000 after participation in the roundtable in order to defray the costs of meeting attendance.
+Participants must RSVP and sign a letter of agreement from the Wabash Center that confirms full participation to receive the stipend after the roundtable.
 After you complete the registration form, the Wabash Center will send required financial documentation that must be completed.

 For international colleagues, please be reminded that if you are employed by a school through an H-1B visa arrangement, you are not eligible to receive stipends.
 The Wabash Center, as an agency other than your sponsoring institution, cannot by law provide you a stipend.
 For preservation of legal H-1B status, H-1B workers should not accept any offer of honoraria or consultation fees.
 Stipends, honoraria, and consultation fees paid by an employer other than the entity that sponsored the H-1B petition constitute illegal employment under USCIS regulations.
 With the stipulation of ineligibility for the stipend, colleagues who are holders of H-1B visas are welcome to make application and, if selected, fully participate in the programming of the Wabash Center.